January & Wood Company is a former cotton mill at West Second Street in Maysville, Kentucky. It closed in 2003.

 Andrew M. January, Christian Schultz, Thomas Mannen, and William Stillwell purchased the operation in 1848.
 8 In 1849, Stillwell sold his interest to Henry Cutter, and in 1851, January and Benjamin W. Wood purchased the interests of Schultz, Mannen, and Cutter and formed a partnership under the name January and Wood.
 After January died in June 1877, his interests were purchased by Andrew January Grundy and his daughter, Harriet January Cochran.
 8

-The cotton mill formally incorporated in 1888 as the January & Wood Company with a capital stock of $200,000, and became known for its high-grade cordage, twines, and Maysville Carpet Warp.
+The cotton mill was formally incorporated in 1888 as the January & Wood Company with a capital stock of $200,000 and became known for its high-grade cordage, twines, and Maysville Carpet Warp.
 8 Owing to the inability to secure cotton during the American Civil War, the mill was closed between November 1861 to March 1862.
 8

 After January & Wood became the first in the nation to offer carpet warp directly to the weaver, the company was able to secure Sears Roebuck & Company as its first major commercial account in 1915.
 8 Additional deals were made with the G.C.
 Murphy, Southern States, Ace Hardware, Woolworth’s, Kroger, Shillito’s, K-Mart, Coats and Clark, and General Motors.
 9